Place the coconut oil in a medium microwave-safe bowl. If it's solid, microwave it to melt for 20-30 seconds.

 Notes

 This chocolate is melty because of the coconut oil.
-If this is an issue, you can use food-grade cacao butter instead.
+I don't mind the meltiness, and I love the flavor of virgin coconut oil.
+But if you suspect this would be an issue for you, use melted food-grade cacao butter instead of coconut oil and omit the vanilla extract (the water it contains can cause the chocolate to seize when cacao butter is used).
 Alternatively, make it the day before you plan on enjoying it.
-Its texture improves after a full night in the fridge.
+Its texture greatly improves after a full night in the fridge.

 If you like peanuts, you can use them instead of walnuts or pecans.
 If you like a sweet-salty flavor combination, you might enjoy using salted peanuts.

 This recipe makes about 4.5 ounces of chocolate or 10 cordial pieces.
-I consider a serving as two pieces, which is about 1 ounce.
+I consider one serving as two pieces, which is about 1 ounce.

-You can store this chocolate in the fridge, in an airtight container, for up to a week.
+You can store this chocolate in an airtight container in the fridge for up to a week.
 Since it's quite melty, it's best to enjoy it straight out of the fridge.
 I don't recommend freezing this chocolate.